fstark/fdasm/README.md

     - Change section type (instr, data bytes, words, strings, etc) => regenerate disassembly
 - Think about an auto-labelling feature
-    - Label all addresses that are referenced by a jump/call
+    - Label all addresses that are referenced by a jump/call [DONE]
 - Think about a section status
     (to track progress on the reverse engineering) (stuff could be collapsed by default depending no the status)